ReevesA1/RocketOS-Bootstrap/README.md

 ### Script 2 - After Shell Restart

 ```
+# Check if running in an elevated session
+if (-NOT ([Security.Principal.WindowsPrincipal] [Security.Principal.WindowsIdentity]::GetCurrent()).IsInRole([Security.Principal.WindowsBuiltInRole] "Administrator")) {
+    Write-Warning "You do not have Administrator rights to run this script!`nPlease re-run this script as an Administrator!"
+    Read-Host
+    exit
+}

 # Check if repo exists and delete it if it does
 if (Test-Path "$env:USERPROFILE\Downloads\RocketOS-Bootstrap") {
     Remove-Item -Recurse -Force "$env:USERPROFILE\Downloads\RocketOS-Bootstrap"